Universiteit Leiden

 Programme structure

-• Mandatory courses which lay the foundation of knowledge
+• Mandatory courses which lay the foundation of knowledge, such as courses focused on understanding global challenges, statistics and academic writing.

-• Global Citizenship to develop cross-cultural communication and reflection skills
+• Global Citizenship courses, to develop cross-cultural communication and reflection skills

-• Elective space for minors, study abroad, internships or various courses
+• Elective space for minors, electives, study abroad or an internship

 In the beginning of the study programme the focus will be on gaining the basic knowledge and laying the foundation and skills for the rest of the programme.
 Therefore, the mandatory courses are part of the first year as well as part of the specialisation taken from the second year onwards.
-The rest of the components can be taken at any year except for the study abroad option as this can only be done in the first semester of the third year.
-For more information, please view the individual items below.
+The rest of the components can be moved around freely, except for the study abroad: this is always scheduled in the first semester of the third year.
+A more in-depth explanation of our programme is available below.

-In your first year, you follow the mandatory foundational courses in the four Global Challenges: Peace & Justice, Sustainability, Prosperity and Diversity.
-The four mandatory Global Challenge courses introduce you to interdisciplinary thinking by showing how issues can be explored from different perspectives.
-These courses also help you in choosing your specialisation (Major) at the end of your first year.
+In your first year, you will follow mandatory foundational courses through which you get to learn about the four Global Challenges: Peace & Justice, Sustainability, Prosperity and Diversity.
+These courses introduce you to interdisciplinary thinking by showing how issues can be explored from different perspectives.
+By exploring many different fields and viewpoints, you get a better idea of the specialisation (Major) you might want to choose at the end of your first year.

 At the end of the first year, you choose a specialisation based on your interests.
 LUC offers six specialisations called Majors.
 Each major has mandatory foundational courses which lay the foundation of knowledge.
 However, more than half of your major courses are chosen by you from the courses on offer.